“Fairness and Bias in Algorithmic Hiring: a Multidisciplinary Survey” preprint available

 }

-• [PDF] D. Lavi, V. Medentsiy, and D. Graus, “Consultantbert: fine-tuned siamese sentence-bert for matching jobs and job seekers,” in Recsys in hr 2021, Amsterdam, Netherlands, 2021.
+• [PDF] D. Lavi, V. Medentsiy, and D. Graus, “Consultantbert: fine-tuned siamese sentence-bert for matching jobs and job seekers,” in Workshop on recommender systems for human resources (recsys in hr), Amsterdam, Netherlands, 2021.

 [Bibtex]